Indian independence movement: Quit India Movement

 In 1942 also, there was a strong sentiment in the hearts of many.
 At that time too, the routine work of the Sangh continued.
 Sangh decided not to do anything directly.
-‘Sangh is the organisation of inactive people, their talks have no substance’ was the opinion uttered not only by outsiders but also our own swayamsevaks.
+'Sangh is the organisation of inactive people, their talks have no substance' was the opinion uttered not only by outsiders but also our own swayamsevaks.

 A number of violent incidents against British officials also took place during the Quit India movement around the country.
 The British arrested tens of thousands of leaders, keeping them imprisoned until 1945.
 Ultimately, the British government realised that India was ungovernable in the long run, and the question for the postwar era became how to exit gracefully and peacefully.

 Others

-India's entry into the war was strongly opposed by Subhas Chandra Bose.
-Bose had been elected President of the Congress in 1938 and 1939 but later resigned owing to differences of opinion with Gandhi, however he remained emotionally attached to Congress for the remainder of his life.
+India's entry into the world war was strongly opposed by Subhas Chandra Bose.
+Bose had been elected President of the Congress in 1938 and 1939 but later resigned owing to differences of opinion with the Congress, however he remained emotionally attached to Congress for the remainder of his life.
 After his resignation he formed his own wing separated from the mainstream Congress leadership known as Forward bloc which was a loci focus for ex-congress leaders holding socialist views.
 Bose then founded the All India Forward Bloc.
 In 1940 the British authorities in Calcutta placed Bose under house arrest.
 However, he escaped and made his way through Afghanistan to Nazi Germany to seek Hitler and Mussolini's help for raising an army to fight the British.
 The Free India Legion comprising Erwin Rommel's Indian POWs was formed.
 After a dramatic decline in Germany's military fortunes, a German land invasion of India became untenable.
 Hitler advised Bose to go to Japan where a submarine was arranged to transport Bose, who was ferried to Japanese Southeast Asia, where he formed the Azad Hind Government.
-The Provisional Free Indian Government in exile reorganised the Indian National Army composed of Indian POWs and volunteer Indian expatriates in South-East Asia, with the help of the Japanese.
+The Provisional Free Indian Government in exile reorganised the Japanese collaboration unit.
+Indian National Army composed of Indian POWs and volunteer Indian expatriates in South-East Asia, with the help of the Japanese.
 Its aim was to reach India as a fighting force that would build on public resentment to inspire revolt among Indian soldiers of the Raj.

 The INA was to see action against the Allies, including the British Indian Army, in the forests of Arakan, Burma, and in Assam, laying siege to Imphal and Kohima with the Japanese 15th Army.
 During the war, the Andaman and Nicobar islands were captured by the Japanese and handed over by them to the INA.

-While a number of Japanese officers, even those like Fujiwara, who were devoted to the Indian cause, observed Bose as a military incompetent as well as an unrealistic and stubborn man who sees only his own needs and problems and could not observe the larger picture of the war as the Japanese had to.
+While a number of Japanese officers, even those like Fujiwara, who were devoted to the Indian cause, observed Bose as a militarily incompetent as well as an unrealistic and stubborn man who saw only his own needs and problems and could not observe the larger picture of the war as the Japanese had to.